Share this link via

 Prefix - Used as a prefix to modify the meaning of a word or phrase.

 出 means "exit, leave, go out."
-Details are below.

-To put out/Release - To move something from the inside to the outside.
+To Put Out, Release - To move something from the inside to the outside.

-To come out/Emerge - To move from the inside to the outside.
+To Come Out, Emerge - To move from the inside to the outside.

-To appear/Be born - To create or bring something into existence.
+To Appear, Be Born - To create or bring something into existence.

 水 means "water, fluid, liquid."
-Details are below.

 Water - A transparent liquid.